rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 As vague as the term "outlet" can be, it feels important to articulate.
 Are they good ones?
 Bad ones?
 Are they given to us?
 Or are there some still missing that we need to make for ourselves?

-[^creativity]: People often think in terms of "creative work," which I think is a dangerous concept with a lot of baggage.
-I subscribe to the idea that “art is anything that’s better than it needs to be,” so a destination for "effort" seems appropriately less constraining than one for "creative work" one in my mind.
+[^1]: People often think of outlets in terms of "creative work."
+But creativity is a concept with a lot of baggage and mixed meanings.
+I subscribe to the idea that “art is anything that’s better than it needs to be,” so a destination for above-and-beyond "effort" seems appropriately less constraining than one for "creative work" one in my mind.
-[^1]: \*cleverly steers away from oft-written commentary on how Instagram is influencing contemporary photographic culture\*
-[^2]: Prompts and outlets share many qualities, but a prompt is more of a conceptual framework rather than a destination.

 <!--